Vocational education

 • issue a nationally recognised qualification.

-A list of registered RTOs is provided on the training.gov.au website.
+You can find a list of registered RTOs on the My Skills website.

-RTOs that offer courses to international students must also register with the Australian Government’s Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+RTOs that wish to offer courses to international students must also register with the Australian Government’s Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 This register allows the government to monitor the education offered to international students in Australia and ensure that it is of a consistently high quality.
-Full details can be found on the CRICOS website.
+You can find a list of registered providers on the CRICOS website.
+You can also find more information about the Educational Services for Overseas Students (ESOS) legislative framework that governs CRICOS on the Australian Education International (AEI) website.

 Courses and qualifications

-• Certificate I–IV: These courses are designed to provide introductory skills and training.
-They provide industry-specific knowledge and skills in communication, literacy and numeracy, and teamwork.
+• Certificate I to IV: These courses provide introductory skills and training.
+They teach industry-specific knowledge and skills in communication, literacy and numeracy, and teamwork.
 They vary in length from six months to two years.

-• Diploma: A diploma course prepares students for industry, enterprise and paraprofessional careers.
+• Diploma: Diplomas prepare students for industry, enterprise and paraprofessional careers.
 Diplomas typically require one to two years of full-time study.

 • Advanced diploma: An advanced diploma provides a high level of practical skills for advanced skilled or paraprofessional work in areas such as accounting, building design and engineering.
-Some advanced diploma courses can also be completed at university level.
-Advanced diplomas vary in length from 18 months to two years of full-time study.
+Students can complete some advanced diploma courses at university level.
+Advanced diplomas vary in length from 1.5 to two years of full-time study.

 • Vocational graduate certificate/diploma: The vocational graduate certificate and diploma are the equivalent of the higher education graduate certificate and diploma.
 They provide high-level employment-related skills and knowledge.
 The graduate certificate usually requires six months to a year of full-time study, and the graduate diploma usually requires one to two years of full-time study.